StanfordCBCL/svSuperEstimator/README.md

     smc_num_rejuvenation_steps: 2           # Number of rejuvenation steps for Sequential-Monte-Carlo
     smc_resampling_threshold: 0.5           # Resampling threshold for Sequential-Monte-Carlo
     smc_noise_factor: 0.05                  # Relative noise on observations (relative standard deviation)
-    num_cardiac_cycles_3d: 2                # Number of cardiac cycles to simulate in 3D
     svpre_executable: path/to/svpre         # Path to svpre
     svsolver_executable: path/to/svsolver   # Path to svsolver
     svpost_executable: path/to/svpost       # Path to svsolver
-    slicer_executable: path/to/slicer       # Path to result slicer
+    svslicer_executable: path/to/slicer       # Path to result slicer
-    MapThreeDResultOnCenterline:            # Overwrite some global settings for task MapThreeDResultOnCenterline
-      num_procs: 12                         # Only use 12 num_procs for 3D-0D mapping

 # -------------------------------------------------------------------------------------------
 # (Optional) Submit as slurm job (creates and submits slurm job)